- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 “To summarise, the only good reason, as we see it, to migrate Business Suite to SAP HANA, is that you intend subsequently to migrate to S/4 HANA.”

-Even though this research with funded by IBM, I cannot find any inaccuracy in the white paper.
+Even though IBM funded this research, I cannot find any inaccuracy in the white paper.
 I have been a reasonably long time researcher of HANA, and I learned several things from the white paper.
 Bloor (Philip Howard) did an excellent job of synthesizing information about HANA and presenting this information.
 Some of the information presented in this article I have not seen presented elsewhere.
-I estimated that Philip was given good access to a number of IBM DB2 resources who really know that product.
+I estimated that Philip was given proper access to several IBM DB2 resources who know that product.
 I am also chuckled to myself when reading it because I think the IBM DB2 group is sick to death of SAP’s exaggerations on HANA and finally fought the political battle necessary to get this research funded.
 Since HANA first came out, I imagine the DB2 group was told to shut up, as to not offend SAP.

 Bloor receives a score of 9.5 out of 10 on their white paper.